 Broadly speaking, the lower the time frame you work with, the shorter the trade holding period and the smaller the profit / loss potential per trade.
 So working with shorter time intervals will result in more trades each lasting minutes or hours, with smaller potential profit / loss per trade.

 Crypto markets are volatile and fast moving, everything happens faster here than in the traditional financial asset classes like equities, commodities and forex.
-So we recommend using shorter time intervals.
 While a Swing Trader in equities would normally hold a position for days, in crypto, his holding time will be more like hours to few days.

 You can also trade on multiple time intervals, even trend trading strategies, which simply means more trading opportunities.